 What is of greater value: the few cents of the widow or the thousand coins of the rich?
 For the disciples, the thousand coins of the rich were far more useful to perform acts of charity than the widow’s few cents.
 They thought that peoples’ problems could be solved by means of a lot of money.
 On the occasion of the multiplication of the loaves, they said to Jesus, “Are we to go and spend two hundred denarii on bread for them to eat?”
 (Mk 6:37) Indeed, for those who think this way, the two cents of the widow are of no use.
 But Jesus says, “This poor widow has put more in than all who have contributed to the treasury”.
 Jesus has different criteria.
 In calling the attention of the disciples to the action of the widow, He teaches them and us where we must look for the manifestation of God’s will, that is, in sharing.
 If today we shared the goods that God has placed in the universe for the whole of humanity, there would be neither poverty nor hunger.
 There would be enough for all and there would be some left over for others.

 c) Further information: Almsgiving, sharing, wealth

-It was from the book of Exodus that the people of Israel learnt the importance of almsgiving, of sharing.
+It was from the book of Exodus that the people of Israel learned the importance of almsgiving, of sharing.
 The forty years’ journey in the desert was necessary to overcome the desire for accumulation that came from the Pharaoh of Egypt and that was well implanted in the minds of the people.
-It is easy to leave Pharaoh’s country.
-It is difficult to free oneself of Pharaoh’s mentality.
+It was easy to leave Pharaoh’s country.
+It was difficult to free oneself of Pharaoh’s mentality.
 The ideology of the great is false and deceiving.
-It was necessary to experience hunger in the desert so as to learn that what is necessary for life is for all.
-This is what the Manna teaches: “No one who had collected more had too much, no one who had collected less had too little” (Ex 16:18).
+It was necessary to experience hunger in the desert so to learn that what is necessary for life is for all.
+This is what the manna teaches: “No one who had collected more had too much, no one who had collected less had too little” (Ex 16:18).

 6. Praying a Psalm 62 (61)